kristapsdz/acme-client/README.md

 ## Installation

 To use this tool, just download and run `make` and `make install` in the usual way.
 The software has been designed with [OpenBSD](http://www.openbsd.org) in mind, though it works with reduced security on Mac OS X and Linux.
+This is due to the security-hostile focus of both systems: the sandbox facility in Mac OS X is very weak;
-This is due to the chroot-unfriendly way that DNS lookups occur in both systems.
+and while it exists on Linux, it's too complicated to use.
+Moreover, the DNS resolution on both systems is extremely chroot-unfriendly.
-Moreover, the sandbox facility in Mac OS X is very weak; and while it exists on Linux, it's too complicated to use.
 Caveat emptor.

 In short, I don't recommend using any platform but OpenBSD.